FOR IMMEDIATE RELEASE

 In Washington, DC, kidney disease is an epidemic.
 The city has been called “ground zero” for kidney disease because of its prevalence.
 In certain parts of the city that are plagued by crime, poverty, and health problems, the rate of kidney disease is staggering.
 For example, in Southeast DC, inside zip code 20019, the age-adjusted rate for new cases of kidney failure is 44 times the national average.

 Furthermore, most people are unaware that they have kidney disease or abnormalities that could lead to kidney disease in the future, and its accompanying health problems.
-Risk factors for kidney disease includes diabetes; high blood pressure; a family history of diabetes, high blood pressure, or kidney disease; kidney stones; urinary tract infections; or excessive drugs and toxins in the blood.
+Risk factors for kidney disease includes diabetes; high blood pressure; a family history of diabetes, high blood pressure, or kidney failure; kidney stones; urinary tract infections; or excessive drugs and toxins in the blood.
 “If you are at risk for kidney disease, get screened.
 Do it for yourself.
 Do it for your family,” says Englert.

 Through its Knock Out Kidney Disease (KOKD) initiative, the NKF/NCA offers free medical screenings, worth approximately $200, to DC residents.
 To be eligible for a screening, an individual must have at least one of the risk factors listed above.
 Screenings include tests for kidney function, diabetes, high blood pressure, cholesterol, and anemia.
 Call NKF/NCA at (202)244.7900 or visit the NKF/NCA website for more information: www.kidneywdc.org.